-Dental Sealants/Protective Resin Restorations in Spring Branch, Houston, TX
+Dental Sealants/Protective Resin Restorations in Spring Branch & Memorial, Houston, TX

 Natural teeth are precious.
 Once the permanent teeth are lost, they will not come back.
 Therefore, at Lifeworks Dental, we use various preventive measures to prevent your teeth from cavities and infection.
 Most important among these preventive measures are the dental sealants and protective resin restorations (PRR).
 While both these treatment options are aimed at preventing your teeth and preserving your smile, they differ in properties and mode of action.
 Continue reading to find out how we can help you retain your smile with these preventive dental treatment options.